mousewanderer/sabong/README.md

-# sabong
+# Sabong
-I am making a sabong(cock fighting) game in python
+I am making a sabong(cock fighting) game in python but I must change all of these shit ( I did I big mistake I though I can conbine two GUI's but no it will stop )

 > [!IMPORTANT]
 > Concept: